aaren/notebooks/markdown/piv_data_transform.md

 want to finish on a rectangular grid, `scipy.ndimage.map_coordinates` should be applicable.

-`map_coordinates` takes an input array and an array of coordinates as arguments, and returns the input array evaluated at the coordinates.
+`map_coordinates` takes an input array and an array of coordinates as arguments, and returns the input array evaluated at the coordinates (in array space).

 The shape of the output is determined by dropping the first axis of the coordinates, i.e. coordinates must have shape (ndim, ...).